-Soft Tissue Therapy for the effects of Disability and Neurological Conditions
+Soft Tissue Therapy for support with Disability and Neurological Conditions

 A neurological condition is a problem associated with the central nervous system, namely the brain and spinal cord.
 Examples include Spinal injury, MS, Parkinson’s and Cerebral Palsy.